Congress Passes Budget Plan to Avoid Shutdown, Government Open Until March 14

 Accounting professionals should have conversations with their clients to gain a better understanding of each client’s financial situation and be prepared to offer any resources that might help.

-Paychex continues to monitor the developments in Congress and will provide updates as they occur.
+Paychex continues to monitor the developments in Congress and will provide updates as the legislative branch works toward producing a budget that funds the government for the next fiscal year without having to negotiate continuing resolutions every few months.
 We understand the challenges facing employers and offer educational resources and a variety of funding options to consider that might fit your business needs.

 Tags